Kong/docs.konghq.com/app/gateway-oss/2.4.x/upgrading.md

 distinction between "major", "minor", and "patch" versions.
 The upgrade path will be different depending on which previous version from which you are migrating.

-If you are migrating from 2.0.x, 2.1.x, 2.2.x or 2.3.x, upgrading into 2.4.x is a
+If you are migrating from 2.0.x, 2.1.x, 2.2.x or 2.3.x, upgrading to 2.4.x is a
 minor upgrade, but read below for important instructions on database migration, especially for Cassandra users.

-If you are migrating from 1.x, upgrading into 2.4.x is a major upgrade, so, in addition, be aware of any [breaking changes](https://github.com/Kong/kong/blob/master/UPGRADE.md#breaking-changes-2.0) between the 1.x and 2.x series below, further detailed in the [CHANGELOG.md](https://github.com/Kong/kong/blob/2.0.0/CHANGELOG.md#200) document.
+If you are migrating from 1.x, upgrading to 2.4.x is a major upgrade, so, in addition, be aware of any [breaking changes](https://github.com/Kong/kong/blob/master/UPGRADE.md#breaking-changes-2.0) between the 1.x and 2.x series below, further detailed in the [CHANGELOG.md](https://github.com/Kong/kong/blob/2.0.0/CHANGELOG.md#200) document.